Lavender Latte: The Ultimate Coffee Experience!

 Ultimately, the effects of a lavender latte on your body will depend on your unique physiology and caffeine sensitivity.
 It would be best to experiment with small amounts of this drink to determine how it affects you personally.
 If it makes you sleepy, it may be best to avoid drinking this type of latte during the day or reduce your consumption.

-How To Make A Lavender Latte At Home?
+How to Make a Lavender Latte At Home?

 Ingredients: